-Since January, COBYS has invested almost $250,000 in upgrades to the new facility, including new roofing and siding, replacement of more than 180 light fixtures with energy efficient LEDs, new carpet and paint, and various repairs.
-Renovation costs to the 1970s structure would have been much higher, if not for the generous response of more than 60 volunteers, who provided over 660 hours of labor in a six-week period.
+Since January, COBYS has invested about $250,000 in upgrades to the new facility, including new roofing and siding, replacement of more than 180 light fixtures with energy efficient LEDs, new carpet and paint, and various repairs.
+Renovation costs to the 1970s structure would have been much higher, if not for the generous response of more than 60 volunteers who provided nearly 700 hours of labor.

-In late February, 24 adoption and foster care staff who had been doubled-up and tripled-up in offices at COBYS’ main location, moved into new offices at Murry Hill Center.
+In late February, 24 adoption and foster care staff moved into new offices at Murry Hill Center.
 Seven family life education staff joined them in March, moving from their downtown Lancaster location.

 Evidently a lot of people were in need of a barber.